psm8/automated-business-process-discovery/README.md

     Check with result
     Consider adding unique to list
-    to_n_length is too slow - add exception when lop have too many children
+    to_n_length is too slow - add exception when lop have too many children add stop when calc n+i if result better than -i

 ### Simplicity